guidedogrobot-navigation/GuideNav/README.md

   <a href="LICENSE"><img src="https://img.shields.io/badge/License-MIT-green.svg" alt="License"></a>
 </p>

-This repository contains the official implementation of **GuideNav**, a visual teach-and-repeat navigation system that enables autonomous robot navigation using RGB images and topological mapping.
+This repository contains the official implementation of **GuideNav**, a vision-only teach-and-repeat navigation system that enables kilometer-scale route following in sidewalk environments.

 ## Overview